leafnode/devmode7.net/README.md

 materials available freely on the Internet, pointing to an author when he or she is provided.
 At any moment the author's takedown notice will be respected.

+The name devmode7 comes from the famous mode 7 of SNES console, that allowed rudimentary 3D games programming.